UPDATE: Gov. Mike DeWine has extended the stay at home order through May 1. It means you have to stay home except for essential activities.

 Butterflies of Bali at the Krohn Conservatory has been postponed until further notice.
 The conservatory will be closed until further notice.

-All 41 libraries part of the Public Library of Cincinnati and Hamilton County are closed through at least April 3
+All 41 libraries part of the Public Library of Cincinnati and Hamilton County are closed until further notice.

-Kenton County Public Library is closed through Sunday, March 22
+All Kenton County Public Library locations are closed

-Boone County Public Library is closed through at least April 11
+Boone County Public Library is closed until further notice

 Miami Valley Gaming is closed until further notice, following guidance from the Ohio Department of Health and Gov. Mike DeWine